TokamakUI/Tokamak/README.md

 React](https://reactjs.org/docs/hooks-rules.html):

 1. You can call Hooks from `render` function of any component. 👍
-2. You can call Hooks from your custom Hooks (defined in an `extension` of `Hooks`). 🙌
+2. You can call Hooks from your custom Hooks (defined by you in an `extension` of `Hooks`). 🙌
 3. Don't call Hooks from a loop, condition or nested function/closure. 🚨
-4. Don't call Hooks from any function that's not `render` of a component or not a custom Hook. ⚠️
+4. Don't call Hooks from any function that's not a `static func render` on a component or not a custom Hook. ⚠️

-In the future version Gluon will provide a linter able to catch violations of Rules of Hooks at compile time.
+In a future version Gluon will provide a linter able to catch violations of Rules of Hooks at compile time.

 ### Why do Rules of Hooks exist?